Wild Foods

 The smaller leaves are mild and tangy while the larger ones are more robust.

-It’s this sour taste and tart flavor of gongura that makes it so unique and interesting at the same time.
+It’s this sour taste and tart flavour of ambadi that makes it unique and interesting at the same time.

 Gongura/ Ambadi